-- Shows all issues in given time frame based on initial risk assessment; and
+- Shows all issues in a given time frame based on initial risk assessment; and

-- For each initial risk assessment level, show latest recurrent risk assessment levels.
+- For each initial risk assessment level, show the latest recurrent risk assessment levels.

 What it says about department head performance:

-- How effective manager’s actions are in managing issues for given time period; and
+- How effective manager’s actions are in managing issues for a given time period; and

 - Rate of effectiveness vs historical time period.